Thursday, July 17, 2025

 If Naaman did have Hansen's, then his likely symptoms included white, scaly skin and one other very notable symptom: lack of protective sensation.
 In other words, a significantly diminished sensitivity to pain.
 Hansen's is a progressive disease.
 Absent treatment, every symptom worsens over time.
 While at first glance an insensitivity to pain might look like a good thing, especially for a warrior like Naaman, there is a real downside.

-Naaman, after first throwing a fit because the prophet Elisha failed to make a big enough deal over him, was eventually convinced by those who cared about him to comply with the prophet's simple instructions.
-Then, after bathing seven times in the Jordan River as instructed, Naaman was cured of his leprosy.
+Naaman, at first throwing a fit because the prophet Elisha failed to make a big enough deal over him, was eventually convinced by those who cared about him to comply with the prophet's simple instructions.
+After bathing seven times in the Jordan River—as instructed—Naaman was cured of his leprosy.
 His skin was fully restored.

 On the other hand, along with his skin, he may also have regained his pain.